gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 ## Conclusion

-We can now see how, despite their shared view of philosophy as "experience without reservation or arrest," and their common admiration of Plato, MO and EV parted ways when it came to the practical value of philosophy.
-If there *is* a *summum bonum* that humans can perceive, then philosophy can aid us in identifying it, and orienting our lives towards it.
+We can now see how, despite their shared view of philosophy as "experience without reservation or arrest," and their common admiration of Plato, Oakeshott and Voegelin parted ways when it came to the practical value of philosophy.
+If there *is* a
+*summum bonum* that humans can perceive, then philosophy can aid us in identifying it, and orienting our lives towards it.
 But if our quest for that highest good is a snark hunt, then pursuing it will only render our practical lives a hollow effort to capture a phantom.
 And it is in their differing evaluations of the work of Hobbes that we clearly see